Chatbots and AI are often used interchangeably. In reality, the capabilities between the two vary greatly.

 Chatbot and AI adoption is skyrocketing.
 At first look chatbots and AI might appear very similar.
 When you go below the surface, though, the technology could not be more different.
 The initial training, the ongoing improvement and the end-customer experience are not even close to being in the same league.

 Interested in learning more about chatbots vs. AI?
-We’d love to discuss how our powerful AI platform provides the frustration-free experience your customers expect.
+We’d love to discuss how our powerful AI customer service platform provides the frustration-free experience your customers expect.
 Don’t use a robotic, limited chatbot that plummets your CSAT.
 Let’s chat.